Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 QUICK TO LEARN!

-They know if you press a button on the remote control they can change over the tv channel.
+They know that if you press a button on the remote control, they can change the TV channel.

 HAVING FUN!

-So this is a warning, do not leave your precious laptops at hand and reach for your kids to play with!
+So this is a warning, do not leave your precious laptops at hand and let your kids play with them

 WHAT I HAVE IN MIND!